ffalt/aufschreib/README.md

 Copy **"config.dist.js"** and rename it to **"config.js"**

-now change the connection details
+now change the connection details to your settings

 	const mongo_settings = {
 		"hostname": "localhost",